Julian Assange Fast Facts

 May 11, 2015 - The Swedish Supreme Court denies Assange's latest appeal to dismiss an arrest warrant for allegations of sexual assault.

-July 3, 2015 - France rejects Assange's request for "protection" after the controversial WikiLeaks founder publishes an open letter in national newspaper Le Monde.
+July 3, 2015 - France rejects Assange's request for "protection" after he publishes an open letter in national newspaper Le Monde.

 August 13, 2015 - Swedish prosecutors announce they are dropping allegations involving sexual molestation and coercion as statutes of limitations in the investigation run out this month.
-However, the allegation of suspicion of rape still stands, and he may be investigated on it until 2020, Swedish prosecutors have said.
+However, the allegation of suspicion of rape still stands, and he may be investigated until 2020, Swedish prosecutors have said.

 February 5, 2016 - A UN rights working group says its investigation found that Assange is being arbitrarily detained by the governments of Sweden and the United Kingdom.